 The Secret Grove by Barbara Cohen

 By chance two young boys, Israeli and Arab, meet each other in a semi-rural setting and gradually gain enough confidence to admit that each side’s schools try to teach their children to denigrate and despise the other.
-The only book I know of that faces this question of “teaching children to hate” and admits that Israel is guilty; and does it with sensitivity. [chapter book, ages 8 and up]
+The only book I know of that faces this question of “teaching children to hate” and admits that Israel is guilty; and does it with sensitivity. [middle grade, ages 8 and up]

 Where the Streets Had a Name by Randa Abdel-Fattah